jferperez27/chromatic/README.md

   # Chromatic
-  A fully standalone web browser with **no external libraries**.
+  *Chromatic is a completely standalone browser with absolutely no frameworks or external packages, just* **raw code**.

-  Inspired by *Web Browser Engineering* by Pavel Panchekha and Chis Harrelson, Chromatic was designed for my own personal intellectural curiosity of web browsers while studying the Chomium source code.
+  Inspired by *Web Browser Engineering* by Pavel Panchekha and Chris Harrelson, Chromatic was designed for my own personal curiosity of web browsers while studying the Chromium source code.
   Chromatic handles industry standards of all browsers, such as rendering, layout, and network handling in pure Python.
 It's a minimal, yet functional web browser; ideal for educational purposes and low-level systems exploration.

-  *Chromatic is a completely standalone browser with absolutely no frameworks or external packages, just* **raw code**.

 ## Run Locally
 Clone the project